UltraEngine/Documentation/CPP/Script.md

 }
 ```

-At the beginning of your program you can bind your class by calling the function:
+At the beginning of your program you can bind the class by calling the function:

 ```c++
 auto L = GetLuaState();